 It’s not the most comfortable seat in Subiaco but it’s certainly the most photographed.

-Look down next time you post a parcel and you will see one of Subiaco’s earliest public artworks, made by Jenny Dawson and Sandra Hill, with the local community pitching in.
+One of Subiaco’s earliest public artworks, was made by Jenny Dawson and Sandra Hill, with the local community pitching in.

 Ever wondered about the giant Black Cockatoos looking at you from across the car park?
 Find out about this 2021 commission by Hesperia and FJM Property.